 Honoree Name / Donor Name / Honoree family contact information

 Memorial gifts can be made in any amount.
-Bricks on the “Memory Wall” at the north end of the Senior Center Dining Room are still available.
+Bricks on the “Memory Sidewalk”, the sidewalk at the entrance.
+Bricks are available in 4×8 or 8×8.
 Only one full-sized brick is available per Honoree.
-The contribution for a Brick is a minimum of $100.
+The contribution for a Brick is $250 or $500 depending on size.